RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Evaluation

 \subsubsection{MST Computation Complexity}

+The MST is computed asynchronously and does not stall quantum execution (Figure~\ref{fig:mst_timeline}).
 Computing the MST on an arbitrary graph with $n$ vertices takes $O(n\log n)$ time \cite{clrs2009algorithms}.
-We compute the MST over our proposed 2D grid architecture with some of the vertices absent (data qubits) since we only compute the MST on the ancilla qubits.
-This simplified graph makes it easier for us to instead perform updates on the MST rather than computing the entire MST from scratch.
-We have $4$ cases for every edge $a_{ij}$ out of which only two cases require MST updates: \begin{enumerate} \item $a_{ij}$ is not on the MST and its activity decreases -- we insert this edge to the MST and remove the largest weight edge from the cycle formed.
-This will take $O(1)$ time since all cycles are of $O(1)$ size on a 2D grid. \item $a_{ij}$ is on the MST and its activity increases -- we remove this edge from the MST and find the edge of least weight between the two forests.
-This step will take $O(\max(rows, columns))$ since the edge removal will be along the horizontal or vertical direction. \end{enumerate} Therefore, the time taken to update the MST will be of the $O(\max(rows, columns))$ for each edge update.
-Since we have a square grid of $n$ qubits and compute the MST every $k$ cycles, there will only be $O(k)$ edge updates and the overall time complexity simplifies to $O(k\sqrt{n})$.
-Based on our simulations and experiments on modern processors, it takes $\approx 92\mu s$ for a $100\times 100$ grid and $\approx 330\mu s$ for a $1000\times 1000$ grid when $k = 200$.
+However, we only deal with a grid architecture and build the graph from ancilla qubits, further simplifying the structure.
+This simplification makes it easier for us to instead update the MST rather than recomputing the entire MST.
+We have $4$ cases for every edge $a_{ij}$ between ancilla qubits $i$ and $j$, only two of which require MST updates: \begin{enumerate} \item $a_{ij}$ is not on the MST and its activity decreases -- we insert this edge to the MST and remove the maximum weight edge from the formed cycle.
+This will take $O(1)$ time since all cycles are of $O(1)$ size on a 2D grid. \item $a_{ij}$ is on the MST and its activity increases -- we remove this MST edge and find the minimal weight edge between the two forests.
+This step will take $O(\max(rows, columns))$ since the edge removal will be along the horizontal or vertical direction. \end{enumerate} Therefore, the time taken to update the MST for each edge update will be $O(\max(rows, columns))$.
+Since we have a square grid of $n$ qubits and compute the MST every $k$ cycles, there are $O(k)$ edge updates and the overall complexity simplifies to $O(k\sqrt{n})$.
+Based on our simulations on modern processors, it takes $\approx 92\mu s$ for a $100\times 100$ grid and $\approx 330\mu s$ for a $1000\times 1000$ grid when $k = 200$.